JustinGuese/website-docu-chat.de/content/english/contact.md

 ---
-title : "Kontaktieren Sie uns" description : "Kontakt" layout : "contact" draft : false
+title: "Contact Us"
+description: "Kontakt"
+layout: "contact"
+draft: false

 ########## Address ###############
 contact_info:
-  enable : true
+  enable: true
-  title : "Schreiben Sie uns gerne eine Nachricht"
+  title: "Feel free to drop us a message"
   address_list:
     - "info@doku-chat.de"
     - "(+49) 160 1136770"
-  - "ein Produkt der DataFortress.cloud, Augsburg"
+    - "a product of DataFortress.cloud, Augsburg"

 ############ Services ############
 services:
-  enable : true
+  enable: true
-  title : "docu-chat.de kann"
+  title: "docu-chat.de Can"
   service_list:
-  - "Emails nach Kontext durchsuchen"
-  - "Marketing auf Firmenwissen abstimmen"
-  - "als interne Dokumentation genutzt werden"
+    - "Search emails by context"
+    - "Align marketing with corporate knowledge"
+    - "Be used as internal documentation"

 ---

-## Kontaktieren Sie uns

-Sie wissen nich nicht wo Sie anfangen sollen?
-Gerne helfen wir Ihnen unverbindlich bei einer ersten Einschätzung
+## Contact Us

+Not sure where to start?
+We're happy to assist you with an initial assessment without obligation.